dgpetrie/draft-petrie-vcon/vcon_charter.md

   * Real-time streaming or updating of conversational data
   * Transport mechanisms
   * Storage or databases specifications
-  * The key management
+  * Key management
   * API definitions
   * Definition of a new object security model
-    It is expected that JOSE or other existing IETF technology is suffient.
+    It is expected that JOSE or other existing IETF technology is sufficient.

 ## Milestones